yanazuray/waterfalls-of-qaf/_posts/2025-04-29-On 'Noble Savage' Hermits, Shamans, and the Multifacetedness of a Symbol.md

 But, coming back to the symbols — a symbol, by its nature, contains a multitude of meanings, of low and high orders, literal and abstract.
 The correct way to look at it is as a superimposition of layers.
 An exoteric interpretation of a symbol does not automatically invalidate the esoteric one, and vice versa.
 Symbolism is inherent to nature, and nature itself amounts to no more than a symbol of the transcendent realities, echoing the verses of the Quran: _“We will show them Our signs in the horizons and within themselves until it becomes clear to them that it is the truth”(41:53)_ and _“Indeed, in the creation of the heavens and the earth and the alternation of the night and the day are signs for those of understanding.”
 (3:190-191)_

 A symbol can operate on a purely intellectual level, a moral or psychological level, and a metaphysical or divine level.
-Guénon's in _The Symbolism of the Cross_ presents perhaps the most thorough exploration of this idea, examining the Cross as the universal symbol that can be interpreted on multiple levels of abstraction.
+Guénon in _The Symbolism of the Cross_ presents perhaps the most thorough exploration of this idea, examining the Cross as the universal symbol that can be interpreted on multiple levels of abstraction.
 I will be publishing my notes on this subject incrementally in the follow-up posts, and may revise this blog entry later; but for now, let it stay as is.